polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

          filename:/README.md
 ```

-If you create an HTTP endpoint in Hyperlambda resembling the following, you can see how the content
+If you create an HTTP endpoint in Hyperlambda with the filename of _"/modules/foo/foo.post.hl"_,
-is transferred.
+resembling the following, you can see how the content is transferred.

 ```
 .accept:multipart/form-data